 Punitive damages in any injury accident have one main purpose: to punish the wrongdoer.
 They are typically available to collect if the defendant exhibited extremely terrible behavior like willful misconduct, malice, or fraud.

 The two main entities you’re dealing with after a truck accident are the truck driver and their employer, the trucking company.
-There may be other parties involved too.
+However, there may be other parties involved too.
 To know your exact options based on the details of your accident, it’s best to consult with an experienced truck accident lawyer as soon as possible.

 Determining Fault in the Accident